cs4218/cs4218-2520-ecom-project-c24218-2520-team01/Readme.md

 Afterwards I did integraton tests for the category CRUD and the various payment using a bottom up incremental approach.
 I started with the lower level components like the controller, database / models and external components like Braintree.
 Afterwards I integrate the higher level components like the Express router, and authtentication middleware.

-As for the E2E UI tests I used Playwright to write and generate the various test cases for the assigned flows.
+As for the E2E UI tests I used PLaywright to write and generate the various test cases for the assigned flows.

 ### Rachel Tai Ke Jia (A0258603A)

-#### Milestone 1 Unit Test

 I am responsible for unit testing frontend components, context providers, and one backend controller: